ExpDev07/coronavirus-tracker-api/README.md

 ### Swagger/OpenAPI

-An [interactive SwaggerUI](https://coronavirus-tracker-api.herokuapp.com/) exists for the `v2` endpoints.

-Mobile friendly ReDocs can be reached at https://coronavirus-tracker-api.herokuapp.com/docs
+Consume our API through [an interactive SwaggerUI](https://coronavirus-tracker-api.herokuapp.com/) (on mobile, use the [mobile friendly ReDocs](https://coronavirus-tracker-api.herokuapp.com/docs) instead for the best experience).

-The [OpenAPI](https://swagger.io/docs/specification/about/) json can be downloaded at https://coronavirus-tracker-api.herokuapp.com/openapi.json
+The [OpenAPI](https://swagger.io/docs/specification/about/) json definition can be downloaded at https://coronavirus-tracker-api.herokuapp.com/openapi.json

 ## API Endpoints